msc-acse/acse-9-independent-research-project-lunayeliu/README.md

 ## Documentation

 The documentation is generated automatically by Pydoc.
-Part of them can be found in the 'docs' repo in the format of html.
+Part of them can be found in the 'docs' repo (.html).
 Open with browser to check.

 ## Repo Structure
 * __data__		- contains the data of 8-node hexahedral and 10-node tatrehedron element prepared for the training model in the 'trained model' repo